 2. A Joint Custody Solution Requires Parties to Review Time Schedules & Work Commitments

 Be honest with yourself in reviewing schedules and work commitments.
 Some parents feel guilty about their divorce and try to overcompensate with signing their children up for countless activities.
-Work with the other parent to develop a reasonable schedule for your child that allows the non-custodian parent reasonable visitation time.
+Work with the other parent to develop a flexible schedule for your child that allows the non-custodian parent reasonable visitation time.

 3. A Joint Custody Solution Should Allow for Adjustments

 Be as flexible as possible when adjusting your custody arrangements.
 Courts will modify a child custody order if there has been a significant change in circumstances.
-Parents are required to attend mandatory mediation when making any type of child custody modification request.
+Parents are required to attend mandatory mediation when making any child custody modification request.
 We recommend working with a private mediator in comparison to the court’s mediator.

 50/50 Joint Custody Solutions

-There are many different time schedule variations a couple can consider when setting up a 50/50 joint custody arrangement.
+There are many different schedule variations a couple can consider when setting up a 50/50 joint custody arrangement.
 As with most joint physical custody schedules, the children should have bedrooms and living space in each parent’s home.
-It is also helpful if they can have their own clothes, toys, and other personal items they need at each place.
+It is also helpful if they can have their clothes, toys, and other personal items they need at each place.
 This eliminates the children having to cart their favorite things back and forth between their parent’s separate houses.